subquery/subql/docs/run/run.md

 # Running SubQuery Locally

-This guide works through how to run a local SubQuery node on your own infrastructure, which includes both the indexer and query service.
+This guide works through how to run a local SubQuery node on your infrastructure, which includes both the indexer and query service.
 Don't want to worry about running your own SubQuery infrastructure?
 SubQuery provides a [managed hosted service](https://explorer.subquery.network) to the community for free.
 [Follow our publishing guide](../publish/publish.md) to see how you can upload your project to [SubQuery Projects](https://project.subquery.network).

 ## Using Docker

 An alternative solution is to run a <strong>Docker Container</strong>, defined by the `docker-compose.yml` file.
-For a new project that has been just initalised you won't need to change anything here.
+For a new project that has been just initialised you won't need to change anything here.

-Under the project directory run following command:
+Under the project directory run the following command:
 ```shell
 docker-compose pull && docker-compose up
 ```
 It may take some time to download the required packages ([`@subql/node`](https://www.npmjs.com/package/@subql/node), [`@subql/query`](https://www.npmjs.com/package/@subql/query), and Postgres) for the first time but soon you'll see a running SubQuery node.

-## Running a Indexer (subql/node)
+## Running an Indexer (subql/node)

 Requirements:
 - [Postgres](https://www.postgresql.org/) database (version 12 or higher).
 While the [SubQuery node](#start-a-local-subquery-node) is indexing the blockchain, the extracted data is stored in an external database instance.

-A SubQuery node is an implementation that extracts substrate-based blockchain data per the SubQuery project, and saves it into a Postgres database.
+A SubQuery node is an implementation that extracts substrate-based blockchain data per the SubQuery project and saves it into a Postgres database.

 ### Installation